-Calor gas cylinders are specifically manufactured to store Liquefied Petroleum Gas (LPG for short) in its liquid state.
-The liquid turns to gas very easily and the gas fills the space above the liquid.
+Calor gas cylinders are specifically manufactured to store LPG gas in its liquid state which then turns to gas filling the space above the liquid.
 As gas is drawn off in use, more liquid turns to gas to replace it.

-An external regulator connected to the supply line between the cylinder and appliance keeps the pressure of the gas constant to the appliance as the cylinder empties until there is no liquid left to turn to gas.
+An external regulator (See 5.4 Gas Regulator section) connected to the supply line between the cylinder and appliance keeps the pressure of the gas constant to the appliance as the cylinder empties until there is no liquid left to turn to gas.

-A gas cylinder must always be operated standing on its base.
+(a) CAUTION: A gas cylinder must always be operated standing on its base.
 A cylinder on its side could allow liquid gas into the supply pipes with very serious consequences.

-Never apply heat to a cylinder; this could cause a build up of pressure beyond the design limit.
-Treat the cylinder with care as a damaged valve could result in a leak.
+⚠WARNING: Never apply heat to a cylinder; this could cause a build-up of pressure beyond the design limit.

+© CAUTION: Treat the cylinder with care as a damaged valve could result in a leak.